Robot-Dreams-RO/devops_engineer/source/4_python/4_libraries.rst

 How to check:

-    - check the github page: how many commiters and mainters, how many issues and PR, how many updates, when was last commit
+    - check the github page: how many committees and maintainers, how many issues and PR, how many updates, when was last commit
     - check a tool like https://debricked.com/select/

 =============================